Mesa Verde National Park: Warfare

-During the Pueblo III period (1150 to 1300), Pueblonians built numerous stone masonry towers that likely served as defensive structures.
+During the Pueblo III period (1150 to 1300), Puebloans built numerous stone masonry towers that likely served as defensive structures.
 They often incorporated hidden tunnels connecting the towers to associated kivas.
-Warfare was conducted using the same tools the Pueblonians used for hunting game, including bows and arrows, stone axes, and wooden clubs and spears.
+Warfare was conducted using the same tools the Puebloans used for hunting game, including bows and arrows, stone axes, and wooden clubs and spears.
 They also crafted hide and basket shields that were used only during battles.
 Periodic warfare occurred on the mesa throughout the 13th century.
 Civic leaders in the region likely attained power and prestige by distributing food during times of drought.
 This system probably broke down during the "Great Drought", leading to intense warfare between competing clans.
 Increasing economic and social uncertainty during the century's final decades led to widespread conflict.
 Evidence of partly burned villages and post-mortem trauma have been uncovered, and the residents of one village appear to have been the victims of a site-wide massacre.

 Evidence of violence and cannibalism has been documented in the central Mesa Verde region.
-While most of the violence, which peaked between 1275 and 1285, is generally ascribed to in-fighting amongst Pueblonians, archaeological evidence found at Sand Canyon Pueblo, in Canyons of the Ancients National Monument, suggests that violent interactions also occurred between Pueblonians and people from outside the region.
+While most of the violence, which peaked between 1275 and 1285, is generally ascribed to in-fighting amongst Puebloans, archaeological evidence found at Sand Canyon Pueblo, in Canyons of the Ancients National Monument, suggests that violent interactions also occurred between Puebloans and people from outside the region.
 Evidence of the attacks was discovered by members of the Crow Canyon Archaeological Center during the 1990s.
 The assaults, which also occurred at the national monument's Castle Rock Pueblo, were dated to c.
 1280, and are considered to have effectively ended several centuries of Puebloan occupation at those sites.
 Many of the victims showed signs of skull fractures, and the uniformity of the injuries suggest that most were inflicted with a small stone axe.
 Others were scalped, dismembered, and cannibalized.
 The anthropophagy (cannibalism) might have been undertaken as a survival strategy during times of starvation.
 The archaeological record indicates that, rather than being isolated to the Mesa Verde region, violent conflict was widespread in North America during the late 13th and early 14th centuries, and was likely exacerbated by global climate changes that negatively affected food supplies throughout the continent.